How to care for your Navajo weaving

 √ Do use a smooth floor attachment to vacuum your rug by hand.

-√ Turn the weaving from time to time to help with even wear.
+√ Turn and or rotate the weaving from time to time to help with even wear.

 Safe, Bug-Free Storage

-If you own multiple Navajo textiles and routinely swap them out for décor changes or to maintain their quality, it’s important you store those properly.
+If you own multiple Navajo textiles and routinely swap them out for décor changes or to maintain their quality, it’s important that they are stored properly.
 As such, there are several methods you should use to protect your wool from sunlight, moths, or moisture.
-These approaches include:
+These include:

 - Rolling rugs in the direction of the warp threads.